This scheme is for individuals not yet in established academic posts, who wish to undertake a period of postdoctoral research.

 - approximate costs

 Preliminary applications are reviewed to check that they are eligible, fit the Trust's funding remit and are generally competitive.
 Applicants who pass this review will be invited to submit a full application.
+A sample application form can be downloaded/printed from eGrants.

 Applications are considered twice a year.

-The full application deadline will be between six weeks and two months after the preliminary application deadline.
 We aim to advise all applicants whether they have been invited to submit full applications within two weeks of the preliminary application deadline.

 Grants Section (Society and Ethics)